-First Trust Mid Cap Core AlphaDEX Fund (NASDAQ:FNX - Get Free Report) saw a large drop in short interest in May.
+First Trust Mid Cap Core AlphaDEX Fund (NASDAQ:FNX - Get Free Report) was the recipient of a significant drop in short interest during the month of May.
 As of May 31st, there was short interest totalling 16,100 shares, a drop of 50.6% from the May 15th total of 32,600 shares.
-Based on an average daily trading volume, of 37,800 shares, the short-interest ratio is presently 0.4 days.
-Approximately 0.2% of the shares of the stock are short sold.
+Based on an average trading volume of 37,800 shares, the short-interest ratio is currently 0.4 days.
+Currently, 0.2% of the shares of the company are sold short.

 Hedge Funds Weigh In On First Trust Mid Cap Core AlphaDEX Fund

-About First Trust Mid Cap Core AlphaDEX Fund
+First Trust Mid Cap Core AlphaDEX Fund Company Profile

 The First Trust Mid Cap Core AlphaDEX Fund (FNX) is an exchange-traded fund that is based on the NASDAQ AlphaDEX Mid Cap Core index.
 The fund tracks a tiered equal-weighted index of US mid-cap equities selected using both growth and value screens.
 FNX was launched on May 8, 2007 and is managed by First Trust.